oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/qrd/README.md

 The QR decomposition algorithm factors a complex _m_ × _n_ matrix, where _m_ ≥ _n_.
 The algorithm computes the vector dot product of two columns of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the column's _m_ elements.
 The loop is unrolled fully to maximize throughput.
 The *m* complex multiplication operations are performed in parallel on the FPGA followed by sequential additions to compute the dot product result.

-The design uses the `-fp-relaxed` option, which permits the compiler to reorder floating point additions (to assume that floating point addition is commutative).
-The compiler reorders the additions so that the dot product arithmetic can be optimally implemented using the specialized floating point DSP (Digital Signal Processing) hardware in the FPGA.

 With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
 The matrix size is constrained by the total FPGA DSP resources available.

 By default, the design is parameterized to process 128 × 128 matrices when compiled targeting an Intel® Arria® 10 FPGA.
 It is parameterized to process 256 × 256 matrices when compiled targeting a Intel® Stratix® 10 or Intel® Agilex™ FPGA; however, the design can process matrices from 4 x 4 to 512 x 512.